ercsaczap/wa-connector/README.md

 1. WaConnector has been written from the ground up to have a more "functional" structure.
 This is done primarily for simplicity & more testability
 2. The WaConnector event emitter will emit all events and be used to generate a source of truth for the connected user's account.
 Access the event emitter using (`sock.ev`)
 3. WaConnector no longer maintains an internal state of chats/contacts/messages.
 You should ideally take this on your own, simply because your state in MD is its own source of truth & there is no one-size-fits-all way to handle the storage for this.
 However, a simple storage extension has been provided.
 This also serves as a good demonstration of how to use the WaConnector event emitter to construct a source of truth.
-4. A WaConnector "socket" is meant to be a temporary & disposable object -- this is done to maintain simplicity & prevent bugs.
+4. A wa-connector "socket" is meant to be a temporary & disposable object -- this is done to maintain simplicity & prevent bugs.
 I felt the entire WaConnector object became too bloated as it supported too many configurations.
 You're encouraged to write your own implementation to handle missing functionality.
 5. WaConnector does not offer an inbuilt reconnect mechanism anymore (though it's super easy to set one up with your own rules, check the example script)

 ## Configuring the Connection